saidvandeklundert/saidvandeklundert.github.io/_posts/2019-08-14-junos-proxy-minion-saltstack.md

             16.1R3-S8
 ```

 These grains are provided right out of the box.
-Though it makes for a nice start, I do think it is worthwhile to consider writing your own for templating and targeting purposes.
+Though it makes for a nice start, I do think it is worthwhile to consider writing your own functions that set additional grains for templating and targeting purposes.
 More on that [here](https://saidvandeklundert.net/2019-05-10-setting-grains-in-saltstack/).

 <br>